top of page

 • Watch out for phishing emails: Phishing emails are designed to trick you into revealing your personal information, such as your domain registrar account password.
 Be careful about clicking on links in emails, even if they appear to be from legitimate sources.

-• Keep your domain registration information private: Don't share your domain registration information with anyone you don't trust.
+• Keep your domain registration information private: Domain privacy is critical.
+Don't share your domain registration information with anyone you don't trust.
 This includes your domain registrar account password, your domain name and your contact information.

 Plan ahead by purchasing your domain name

-If you’re looking to buy a domain or just curious, you’re now aware of how important domain names are.
-The domain name industry in the US is an $8.1 billion dollar industry that is continuing to grow, including the element of domain name trading, which is a lucrative business unto itself.
+If you’re looking to buy a domain or just curious, you’ve likely realized how important domain names are.
+The US domain name industry is an 8.1 billion-dollar market that’s still growing, including the lucrative business of domain trading.

-Once you’ve registered a domain, no one else can have it–as long as you renew it every year or within the time period set by your domain registrar.
-Because of this, it’s highly recommended to register the domain name of any business you start.
-It can be something as simple as your name or as marketable as business.com, which was purchased for $345 million.
-This practice is known as domain parking, with the goal of domain flipping and it is more common than you might imagine.
+Once you register a domain, it’s yours—so long as you renew it annually or within your registrar’s time frame.
+This makes it crucial to secure the domain name for any business you start.
+It can be simple, like your name, or highly marketable, like business.com, which sold for $345 million.
+This practice, known as domain parking, often aims at domain flipping, and it’s more common than you might think.

 What is a domain name FAQ